lum-sydney/FlyingHelicopter/README.md

 # FlyingHelicopter
  Hi, thank you for looking and trying my Java program! :D

- * A Java program that shows an animated flying helicopter when the code is running.
+ * A Java program that displays an animated flying helicopter.